CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/SYS.2.1 General Client.md

 #### SYS.2.1.A29 System Monitoring (A)

-The clients SHOULD be integrated into a suitable system monitoring or monitoring concept that constantly monitors the system status and the functionality of the clients and reports fault conditions as well as the exceeding of defined limit values ​​to the operating personnel.
+The clients SHOULD be integrated into a suitable system monitoring or monitoring concept, which continuously monitors the system status and the functionality of the clients and reports fault conditions as well as the exceeding of defined limit values ​​to the operating personnel.

 #### SYS.2.1.A30 Setting Up a Client Reference Installation (CIA)